lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Note that, despite what could be interpreted by the CDDL definition only, bstr_identifier once decoded are always byte strings.

+## High-Level Message Processing

+The protocol messages are processed according to current state of the protocol instance.
+If there is no state of this protocol instance, i.e. message_1, a new protocol state is created.
+At reception of other messages than message_1, the existing protocol state is retrieved and processing is performed accordingly.
+If the processing fails for some reason, the protocol is by default discontinued and the protocol state is erased.
+(The case when the transport does not support message de-duplication is addressed in {{no-de-duplication}}.)

+The protocol state can be identified by a received connection identifier ({{ci}}) or with message correlation provided by transport ({{corr}}).
+An initial `null` byte in message_1 ({{asym-msg1-form}}) can be used to distinguish the case when there is no previous protocol state.
+The applicability statement associated to a particular protocol instance  specifies how message_1 and existing protocol state are identified (see {{applicability}}).

 ## EDHOC Message 1

 ### Formatting of Message 1 {#asym-msg1-form}